Skip to main content

 • OpenClaw — terminal-native agent with full shell access

-• Codex — OpenAI's CLI agent for multi-file tasks
+• Codex — OpenAI's coding agent for multi-file documentation workflows

 • Claude Code — Anthropic's CLI agent with SKILL.md support